Improved Microaneurysm Detection using Deep Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we have presented a deep learning based computer-aided system for microaneurysm detection.
-The deep network consists of 5 layers including sofmax output layer and dropout training with maxout activation function is used to improve accuracy.
-In comparions to other existing method, this sytem does not require additional blood vessels extraction step, preprocessing and feature design.
-This method has been tested in publicly available datasets and achieved state-of-the-art performance for MA candudates extraction with low false positive rate, hence useful for diabetic mass screening purpose.
+The deep network consists of 5 layers including softmax output layer and dropout training with maxout activation function is used to improve accuracy.
+In comparison to another existing method, this system does not require additional blood vessels extraction step, preprocessing and feature design.
+This method has been tested in publicly available datasets and achieved state-of-the-art performance for MA candidates extraction with low false positive rate, hence useful for diabetic mass screening purpose.